thomaswp/SourceCheck/R/ITAP/README.md

 * UsedHint: Whether the student used a hint on this problem.
 * Attempts: The total number of attempts the student made at this problem.

 *Note*: The Predict.csv file only contains rows for the 19 problems being evaluated in the challenge, but there are more problems included in the Main Event Table.
+These may still be useful for determining, for example, how well a student performs overall.

 **CV/FoldX/[Training|Test].csv**: The CV (CrossValidation) folder contains 10 "FoldX" subfolders, for X = 1..10.
 In each folder is a Training.csv and Test.csv file.
-The two file represent the Predict.csv file, split into a training and test set for the given fold of crossvalidation.
+The two files represent a division of the Predict.csv file, split into a training and test set for the given fold of crossvalidation.
 See the Evaluation section for more on how to evaluate your classifier using 10-fold crossvalidation.

-**Example**: Contains an example classifier, written in R, along with crossvalidation code.
+**Example/**: A folder containing an example classifier, written in R, along with crossvalidation code.
+See the Example section below for more details

+## An Example

+The Example folder contains an example classifier, written in R, along with code for performing crossvalidation and calculating the evaluation metrics.

+In this simple example classifier, we use only the data from the Predict table, without using any of the information in the MainEvents table or the students' code snapshots.
+The classifier contains two main pieces of logic.
+The first, found in the `addAttributes` function, iterates through the rows in given subset of the Predict table and calculates cumulative attributes for each student, such as their `priorPercentCorrect` for each problem - the percent of problems *before* this one that the student has gotten correct.
+We only use data about a student's performance on *previous* problems, since this is the only information that will be available at the time of the prediction.

+> **Note**: If you plan to use the MainEvents table to calculate other attriutes, you can use the `StartOrder` column in the Predict table, which indicates the `Order` value in the MainEvents table when the prediciton should occur.
+Any prediction should be based only on events that occur stricly before this in the MainEvents table (`Order < StartOrder`).

+Once the `addAttributes` function calculates the cumulative statistics for each student's attempt at each problem, the second piece of logic, found in the `buildModel` function, builds a simple linear model to predict whether the student will get that attempt correct on their first try (`FirstCorrect`), using these attributes (this is an intentionally simple model, meant only for demmonstration).
+The `makePredictions` function builds a model for a given training dataset and then makes predictions for the given test dataset.
+Note that this funciton calculates the same cumulative attributes for the test dataset, so the model can use them in prediction.

+> **Note**: We could also predict other attributes of the student's attempt, such as whether they used a hint `UsedHint`, how many attempts they made `Attempts` or whether they ever got it right `EverCorrect`, but the Data Challenge centers on the `FirstCorrect` variable.

+The `crossValidate` function demonstrates how to load the various training and tests datasets from the `CV` folder to perform crossvalidation.
+Finally the `evaluatePerformace` function calculates performance metrics for the classifier, including the percentage of true positives (`tp`), true negatives (`tn`), false positives (`fp`) and false negatives (`fn`), the accuracy, precision, recall, F1 score (`f1`) and Cohen's kappa (`kappa`).

+The code produces the following files:

+1) **cv_predict.csv**: Contains predictions for each problem attempt (in the `prediction` columns) for whether the student will get the problem right on the first attempt, based on the 10-fold crossvalidation training/test splits in the CV folder.
+2) **evaluation_by_problem.csv**: Evaluation metrics for the classifier, split by problem, including precision, recall, F1-score and Cohen's kappa.
+3) **evaluation_overall.csv**: Evaluation metrics for the classifier over all problem attempts.

+## Submissions

+Submissions to the contest should include the following files:

+1) A 2-6 page short paper detailing the methods used to make the predictions.
+2) All code used to make the predictions, including a README file explaining how to run the code, using the challenge dataset.
+If it is not possible to provide a runnable version of the code (e.g. because it has closed-source dependencies), please include as much code as possible, and explain the missing parts in the README.
+3) For each classifier (or variant) that you evaluated, include the 3 output files, cv_predict, evaluation_by_problem, and evaluation_overall, as explained in the Example section above.
+These files should respectively contain the actual predictions made by the classifier, the evaluation metrics for each problem, and the evaluation metrics for the classifier overall.

 ## Caveats